pohlan/GrIS1980s_DEM/README.md

 ## Additional requirements

 ### 1) Local files
+Two things must be available locally:

-All training data and a shape file outlining the ice must be available locally.
+- a shape file outlining the ice
+- the 'training data' (PISM generated realizations of surface elevation in the study)

 ### 2) Earthdata login
 Downloading the data requires earthdata credentials.
-To provide this information, one can create a file called .netcr in the home folder containing the following:
+To provide this information, one can create a file called `.netcr` in the home folder containing the following:
 ```
 machine urs.earthdata.nasa.gov
 login myusername